-Located near community economic generators, the Poudre River, and cultural facilities, the neighborhoods are some of the most attractive and desirable in the City.
+Located near community economic generators, the Poudre River, and cultural facilities, the Old Town Neighborhoods are some of the most attractive and desirable in the City.
 As a result, home prices in the neighborhoods are steadily rising, alongside concerns over neighborhood affordability.
-While this trend is occurring both at the community and national levels, it has been more pronounced in the Old Town Neighborhoods, especially the Eastside Neighborhood.
-In 2014, two thirds of all units in the Eastside neighborhood were renter occupied.

-Although the neighborhoods are fully built-out, many permits are issued each year for home additions, secondary structures, and new home construction that may replace an existing structures.
-Between 2005 and 2014, an average year typically featured the issuance of permits for 8 new homes, 14 secondary buildings, and 27 home additions.
+Although the neighborhoods are built-out, many permits are issued each year for home additions, detached accessory structures like garages, and new home construction that replaces an existing structure.
+Between 2005 and 2014, an average year featured permits for 8 new homes, 14 secondary buildings, and 27 home additions.

-Due to its larger size, the Westside Neighborhood experiences a majority of new permit activity.
-While most activity is focused on single-family homes, between 2005 and 2014, a number of larger multifamily projects were also permitted near the CSU campus along Laurel Street, and such developments were largely responsible for the net addition of new dwelling units within the neighborhood.
+The Westside Neighborhood experiences a majority of new permit activity.
+While most activity is focused on single-family homes, between 2005 and 2014, a number of larger multifamily student-oriented projects were also permitted near the CSU campus along Laurel Street, and such developments were largely responsible for the net addition of new dwelling units within the neighborhood.